xinmyname/badpiano/README.md

 * Up to four notes can be played simultaneously

 ## Build Instructions
-A Go script assembles a .p8 files from the Lua code and encodes the samples as strings.
+A Go script assembles a .p8 file from the Lua code and encodes the samples as strings.
 Execute `go run mkcart` to build the `badpiano.p8` file, then copy it into your cart folder.

 ## Caveats
 * It doesn't sound all that great.